geekazodium/better-lang-reader/README.md

         }
     }
 ```
-and to use get "thingy", you can use the usual TranslatableText for "something.thing"
+and to get "thingy", you can use the usual TranslatableText for "something.thing"

-## License

-This project